 The two-year Master’s in Asian Studies specialisation Japanese Studies at Leiden University offers teaching by leading academics and a multi-disciplinary approach to East Asia and the region within this is unique and world-class programme.
 Leiden University has one of the oldest and most established centres of Japanese Studies in the Western world – building on the country’s long and intimate relations with Japan.

 Graduates of the MA Asian Studies specialisation Japanese Studies are qualified to pursue careers where high-level Japanese is a key requirement.
 Graduates of the programme also demonstrate a well-developed academic understanding of the most pertinent aspects of Japanese Studies – a precursor to future research or academic studies.

 This two-year programme has a maximum of 17 places; the Admissions Board ranks the requests on the fulfilment of the entry requirements.
-The application deadline is 1 April for all students.
-(For East Asian Studies, the comparable one-year programme, there is no restriction on the number of available places.
+The application deadline is 1st April for all students.
+East Asian Studies, a comparable one-year programme, has no restriction on the number of available places.
 It is also possible to focus on Japanese Studies within the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.